 What Kind of Damage Can It Cause?

-If your skin is sensitive and is repeatedly exposed to hard water, Dr. Green notes that it could do anything from cause surface dryness to even exacerbate acne or speed up the process of wrinkles forming.
-“Tap water can cause dryness, irritation and even breakouts because it can clog your pores,” she tells us.
+If your skin is sensitive and is repeatedly exposed to hard water, Green notes that it could do anything from cause surface dryness to even exacerbate acne: “Tap water can cause dryness, irritation and even breakouts because it can clog your pores,” she tells us.
 “It can also make your psoriasis worse or any other skin condition.”